 - Garbage.
 Provide and maintain appropriate receptacles for removing garbage and other waste.

-The Landlord-Tenant Law Sections 35-9A-164; 35-9A-204; 35-9A-401; 35-9A-404 and 35-9A-405 pertain to withhold rent in lieu of repairs.
-Certain states allow tenants to withhold their rental payment until a necessary repair or health and safety violations in their unit has been remedied.
-Alabama is not one of those states.
+Certain states allow tenants to withhold their rental payment until a necessary repair or health and safety violations in their unit has been remedied, Alabama is not one of those states.
 A tenant has the responsibility to pay their rent on time.
-The tenant, however, does have the right to provide written notice to the landlord that the necessary repairs must be made to the unit within 14 days or the lease agreement will be terminated.
+However, the landlord must follow Alabama’s habitability laws, or the tenant has the right to provide written notice to the landlord that the necessary repairs must be made to the unit within 14 days, or the lease agreement will be terminated.
+The landlord is responsible for the following:

 4. Landlord Harassment or Privacy Violation